TheFixerDevelopment/SkyblockPE/README.md

 * Testing (This is for spoons only): https://github.com/TheFixerDevelopment/SkyblockPE/tree/Testing

-* Testing (This is no spoons supported): https://github.com/TheFixerDevelopment/SkyblockPE/tree/Testing(no-spoons)
+* Testing (This is no spoons supported): https://github.com/TheFixerDevelopment/SkyblockPE/tree/Testing-(no-spoons)

+* Master (This is quite outdated and is not recommended to be used): https://github.com/TheFixerDevelopment/SkyblockPE/tree/master

+* dev (This is a buggy build, and is not recommended to be used): https://github.com/TheFixerDevelopment/SkyblockPE/tree/dev